dreamcatcher-tech/network/Inbox/2024-10-08 0900 nApp package format.md

 If it needs something exotic and stateful like a sql db, it should come with an example bundled in.

 Users can run it on a dedicated fork if they want to keep it private.

+the tests of one napp can be applied against another to show switchability - the hash of the test folder would be the same.

+Mock responses for its tools can be provided, to allow testing without making expensive or slow calls out to the api gateway.